What Can I Do With a Law Degree? 10 Alternative Careers

 With careers departments pushing vacation schemes and pupillage from your very first year at university, it can often seem that there is only one career path for law students.
 However, this is far from the case.
+If you’ve changed your mind about law, you may be wondering what you can do with a law degree under your belt.

 There are a diverse range of jobs out there and a law degree equips you well for a significant number of them.
 Here’s a look at ten jobs that you can do with a law degree.